EMSA-TECHNOLOGY/blue-prod-stringfile/README.md

-sails-stringfile
+blue-prod-stringfile
 ===================

-Localized stringfile containing messages used in Sails command-line interface and runtime.
+Localized stringfile containing messages used in blue-prod command-line interface and runtime.

-This project is an early-stage work in progress to make all strings used in Sails humanLanguageAgnostic.
+This project is an early-stage work in progress to make all strings used in blue-prod humanLanguageAgnostic.
 That includes console messages, comments in generated code files, and even errors.
-This is a big project, but just one small part of the effort towards making Sails more accessible to non-native English readers/speakers.
+This is a big project, but just one small part of the effort towards making blue-prod more accessible to non-native English readers/speakers.

 ## How This Module Works